ginitadavis/Note-Taker/README.md

 This application creates, visualizes, and deletes notes from a server.
 You are able to see a display of all the notes through a website.

-Link to the deployed application [Deployed Application](https://drive.google.com/file/d/1zGuKZzuoalbatS5zntjUP5z35saLKSWd/view)
+Link to the deployed application [Note Taker Application](https://drive.google.com/file/d/1zGuKZzuoalbatS5zntjUP5z35saLKSWd/view)

 # Questions